A graphical description of the BNS-invariants of Bestvina-Brady groups and the RAAG recognition problem: Preliminaries

 \begin{example} If $\Gamma$ is a tree on $n$ vertices, then $\bbg \Gamma$ is a free group of rank $n-1$.
 If $\Gamma=K_n$ is a complete graph on $n$ vertices, then $\bbg \Gamma = \zz^{n-1}$. \end{example}

 Moreover, as observed by Papadima and Suciu, the edge set of a spanning tree is already enough to generate the whole group.

 \begin{corollary}\textnormal{(\cite[Corollary 2.3]{PapadimaSuciuAlgebraicinvariantsforBBGs})} Let $T$ be a spanning tree of $\Gamma$.
-When the flag complex $\flag \Gamma$ on $\Gamma$ is simply connected, the group $\bbg \Gamma$ admits a finite presentation in which the generators are the edges of $T$, and the relators are commutators between words in generators. \end{corollary}
+When the flag complex $\flag \Gamma$ on $\Gamma$ is simply connected, the group $\bbg \Gamma$ admits a finite presentation in which the generators are the edges of $T$, and every defining relator is a commutator between words in the generators. \end{corollary}

 \begin{remark}[Oriented vs unoriented edges] The presentation from Corollary \ref{cor:DL presentation} is very symmetric but clearly redundant because each (unoriented) edge appears twice.
 The orientation is just an accessory tool, and one can obtain a shorter presentation by choosing an arbitrary orientation for each edge $e$, dropping the relator $e\bar e$, and allowing inverses in the relators whenever needed.
 For instance, this is what happens in Corollary~\ref{cor:PS presentation}.
 Strictly speaking, each choice of orientation for the edges results in a slightly different presentation.
 However, switching the orientation of an edge simply amounts to replacing a generator with its inverse.
 Therefore, in the following sections, we will naively regard the generators in Corollary~\ref{cor:PS presentation} as being given by unoriented edges of $T$, and we will impose a specific orientation only when needed in a technical argument. \end{remark}